rgyoung6/DBTCShiny/README.md

 dada_implement() - Process metabarcode raw fastq files by run using Dada2 (Note: molecular markers are independently analysed and combined at the end).

 ### Input
 Two file types are required as input for the dada_implement() function.
-The first are the fastq files in the appropriate folder structure (see below) and the second is a file containing the primers used for the amplification of the sequence reads.
+The first are the fastq files in the appropriate folder structure (see below) and the second is a file containing the primers used for the amplification of the sequence reads (tab separated file).

 **Fastq File Folder Structure**